-The Sympathetic vs. Parasympathetic Impact
+Sympathetic vs. Parasympathetic Nervous System

 Addressing Common Pro-Hot Yoga Arguments

-Myth 1: Hot Yoga Detoxifies the Body
+Myth 1: Hot Yoga Detoxifies Your Body

-Myth 4: It’s Mentally Relaxing
+Myth 4: It’s Super Relaxing

 Dehydration Risks in Hot Yoga